 - Prep the dumpling-making station: Fill a small bowl with water for wrapping the dumplings.
 Grab a baking sheet for the finished dumplings and a towel to cover the dumplings to prevent them from drying out.
 Get a spoon for scooping the dumpling filling.

 - Wrap the dumplings: Dip the dumpling wrapper into the bowl of water.
 Rotate the wrapper so that the entire rim of the wrapper is wet, creating a wet border about 1/2-inch wide.
 Place the wrapper on your left hand.
 Add 1 1/2 tablespoons of filling onto the center of the wrapper.
 Pinch the right side of the wrapper.
 Using your index fingers, create a pleat and fold it to the right to seal.
 Create another pleat and fold it to the right to seal it.
 Hold on to the finished pleats and drag everything toward the center of the dumpling.
 Create pleats to the left and right of the initial pleats and seal.
 Hold onto the pleats you just created and drag them toward the center of the dumpling.
 Create pleats to the left and right of the finished pleats and seal.
 Keep doing this until you reach the end.
 Pinch the end together to create a pointed “tail” for the dumplings.
-I highly recommend referring to the photos above or watch this video to get a visual of the folding technique.
+I highly recommend referring to the video or photos in the post to get a visual of the folding technique.

 - Cook the dumplings: Heat 2 tablespoons of oil in a non-stick pan over medium-high heat.
 Add the dumplings to the pan.
 Let them cook for 2 to 3 minutes, until the bottom of the dumplings are lightly golden brown.
 While holding onto the lid of the pan (to use as a shield), pour 1/2 cup of water into the pan.
 The water will sputter everywhere, so use the pan to keep the water from hitting you.
 Cover the pan with the lid and let the dumplings cook for 5 minutes.
 Remove the lid and check to see if the bottoms of the dumpling are deep golden brown.
 If the color is still pretty light, let them cook for a minute more.
 Transfer the dumplings to a plate.
 Add another 2 tablespoons of oil to the pan and cook the remaining dumplings.